pen-lang/pen/doc/src/references/language/syntax.md

 ### Foreign function definition

-It defines a new function exported for foreign languages.
+It defines a function exported for foreign languages.

 See [FFI](/advanced-features/ffi.md) for more details.